frc971/971-Robot-Code/documentation/tutorials/submitting-code-for-a-review.md

    stuff you don't want before using `git add`.

-3. After you've used `git add` to add all the changes you want to commit, run `git commit` and write an informative commit message in the editor that pops up.
+3. After you've used `git add` to add all the changes you want to commit, run `git commit -s` and write an informative commit message in the editor that pops up.
 Save and quit in the editor that opens to actually commit your changes.
    If you change your mind about committing, you can quit without saving to cancel the commit.